+Going for gold in efficiency

+Project

+Major international multisports event

+Location Queensland, Australia

+Client Confidential

-The 2018 Commonwealth Games will see 6500 athletes and team officials from more than 70 countries compete at 18 sports venues over a period of 11 days.
+Expertise BIM co-ordination, event overlay design, transportation design A major international multisports event in Queensland, Australia, saw 6500 athletes and officials from 71 countries compete at 18 sports venues over 11 days.

 As part of our engagement with the client, we provided a full-time BIM co-ordinator to oversee processes and identify new efficiencies.
-One focus was to overhaul the way building services load schedules are produced.
+One focus was to overhaul the production of building services load schedules, which are used to estimate the amount of power that will be needed for an installation.

-We devised a bespoke solution using Dynamo, a visual scripting language, to load information from an Excel spreadsheet onto an overlay design model, carry out necessary calculations and produce load schedule summaries.
+We devised a bespoke solution using AutoDesk Dynamo, a visual scripting language, to load information from an Excel spreadsheet onto an overlay design model and carry out the necessary calculations to produce load schedule summaries.
 With traditional load schedules, the value is lost as soon as the design changes or new engineering information is received.
-However, our bespoke solution provided an agile and powerful tool which keeps load data current as the model is updated.
-This automated process reduces the time it takes to produce load schedules by over 95% compared to traditional methods.

-Taking into account the 18 venues and the continuous updates to designs between planning and the end of the event, our work will cut several hundred working hours from the schedule, allowing public money to go further, while helping to deliver an efficient and successful Commonwealth Games.

-Work with us to identify opportunities to generate new revenue streams.
+However, our bespoke solution provided an agile and powerful tool to keep load data current as the model was updated.
+This automated process reduced the time it took to produce load schedules by more than 95% compared to traditional methods.
+Taking into account the 18 venues and the continuous updates to designs between planning and the end of the event, our work cut several hundred working hours from the schedule, allowing public money to go further, while helping to deliver an efficient and successful event.
+Gain an edge through revenuebased design Work with us to identify opportunities to generate new revenue streams.